 House sitting is awesome

 The only reason we visited Phuket is because we found a house sit that we wanted.
 The home/pet owner wanted to leave the end date flexible so we agreed to do that to make it work.
 In the end the house sit was shorter than we had hoped so we also needed an Airbnb home for the second half of our stay in Phuket, but having that house sit for 6 nights was an amazing experience.
 Instead of a hotel or sterile Airbnb, we stayed in an expat’s condo with neighbors.
-By adopting a bit of the routine from our house sit we were able to see a bit of the lifestyle and community there and that gave us a chance to experience Phuket as expats rather than tourists.
+By adopting a bit of the routine from our housesit we were able to see a bit of the lifestyle and community there and that gave us a chance to experience a side of Phuket with locals and expats.

 And we just loved taking care of the cats and hanging out with them.
 Every day we took walks around the condo complex with a few cats leading the way and a few more chasing behind us.
 They were a super entertaining bunch.